-For TEA Use Only Adjustments and/or annotations made on this page have been confirmed with TEXAS EDUCATION AGENCY Standard Application System (SAS) by telepho ne/e-mall/FAX on of TEA.
-School Years 2010-2013 Amendment No. Оу Texas Title I Priority Schools Grant Americane Schedule #1-General Information Part 2: List of Required Fisca I-Related Attachments and Assurances accompa ny the application when it i plication will not be reviewed and scored if any o s submitted.
+For TEA Use Only Adjustments and/or annotations made on this page have been confirmed with TEXAS EDUCATION AGENCY Standard Application System (SAS) by telephor ne/e-mail/FAX on of TEA.
+School Years 2010-2013 Amendment No. Texas Title I Priority Schools Grant Schedule #1-General Information Part 2: List of Required Fisca I-Related Attachments and Assurances accompa ny the application when it i plication will not be reviewed and scored if any o s submitted.
 Applicants will not be permitted to chments, after the closing date of the grant.
 Atta dix. submit required attachments, or Proof of Nonprofit Status 1 🔲 Required for all open-enrollment charter schools sponsored by a nonprofit organization: N/A N/A Check box to indicate that proof of nonprofit status is attached.
 (See Part 1: General and Fiscal Guidelines and Part 3: Schedule Instructions for acceptable proof.)
-Assurance of Financial Stability Required for all independent school districts, open-enrollment charter schools, and education service centers: 2 🖾 Check box to indicate assurance that audit requirements have been met.
+Assurance of Financial Stability Required for all independent school districts, open-enrollment charter schools, and education service centers: 2  Check box to indicate assurance that audit requirements have been met.
 All public school districts, open- enrollment charter schools, and education service centers must be in compliance with submitting the required annual audit for the immediate prior fiscal year to TEA in the time and manner requested by TEA, and the audit must be determined by the TEA Division of Financial Audits to be in compliance with the applicable audit standards.
 TEA reserves the right to ensure that all applicants are deemed by TEA to be financially stable at the initial time of preliminary selection for funding to receive a grant award.
 The TEA Division of Financial Audits will determine financial stability based on the required annual audit for the immediate prior fiscal year.
-Assurance of Submittal of Reviewer Informa tion Form Required for all applicants: 3 ⊠ Check box to indicate as: surance that reviewer information form will be submitted.
-2 🖂 to complete the Reviewer Information Form and to so in Guidelines, "Reviewer Information Form," for instr
+Assurance of Submittal of Reviewer Informa ition Form Required for all applican ts: 3  Check box to indicate as: surance that reviewer information form will be submitted.
+2 123 All applicants are required t 2010.
+(See Part 2: Progran o complete the Reviewer Information Form and to s n Guidelines, "Reviewer Information Form," for instr submit it online by Thursday, May 6, ructions on how to access and submit